insected/bobbae_gcp-wiki/Dataprep.md

 ## Introduction

-[Cloud Dataprep](https://cloud.google.com/dataprep) by [Trifacta](https://www.trifacta.com/) is  serverless data service for visually exploring, cleaning, and preparing structured and unstructured data for analysis, reporting, and machine learning.
+[Cloud Dataprep](https://cloud.google.com/dataprep) based on [Trifacta](https://www.trifacta.com/) Wrangler is  serverless data service for visually exploring, cleaning, and preparing structured and unstructured data for analysis, reporting, and machine learning.
+Cloud Dataprep jobs are executed by Cloud Dataflow workers.

 Use Cloud Dataprep to explore and transform raw data from disparate and/or large datasets into clean and structured data for further analysis and processing.